Rectangle-Technologies/jeevika-shah-jewellery-frontend/README.md

 - [x] Replace Why We're Here and Chat With Us
 - [ ] Change the font
 - [ ] Increase box size and fill with photo
+- [ ] On the landing page, where the 4 categories are there, fix the aspect ratio of the image.
+Width and height should change according to screen size, but aspect ratio should be fix.
+See in the reference website